This post may contain affiliate links. Please see my disclosure policy for details.

 The great thing about it is that some of these are individual businesses from people who live on the island, so you’re supporting local too.

-There is the Celtic Crafts store that sell a range of crafts and jewellery.
-Or, visit the Lindisfarne Scriptorium an art gallery on the same street of Marylane.
+There is the Celtic Crafts store that sells a range of crafts and jewellery.
+Or, visit the Lindisfarne Scriptorium an art gallery on the same street as Marylane.

-There is also a shop in the Lindisfarne Priory that sell books and Viking souvenirs too that is worth checking out.
+There is also a shop in the Lindisfarne Priory that sells books and Viking souvenirs too that is worth checking out.
 Or, check out the National Trust Shop for even more Lindisfarne souvenirs.

 9. Pop inside St Mary’s Church